TheOmegaRexx/PT_Labor/CODES/A2/a2x1/bin/readme.md

-P1 :  Simplified Black Jack Agent
+P1 :  Exercise for Eclipse Beginners